Kanken6174/english_portfolio/portfolio.md

 # Yorick geoffre's portfolio

-Hi, my name is Yorick Geoffre and i'm a 4th year embedded enginerring student at UCA (université Clermont Auvergne), currently enrolled in the setsis course (embedded systems for signal processing).
+Hi, my name is Yorick Geoffre and i'm a 4th year embedded enginerring student at UCA (université Clermont Auvergne), currently enrolled in the setsis master course (embedded systems for signal processing).

 This document is a portfolio detailing the most interesting projects i have completed over the years, as part of my studies or hobbies.